The epitome of craftsmanship in brewing

 The inspiration behind the brew was the discovery of a late 19th-century poster from the Victorian-era Wimbledon Brewery, advertising ‘XXXK Strong Ale’.
 This is a style which also came to be known as barley wine – that is, beer of alcohol by volume typically ranging from 8-12%.

-Wimbledon’s Master Brewer, Derek Prentice, has always wanted to pay homage to the ‘barley wine’ style.
+The Brewer Wimbledon’s Master Brewer, Derek Prentice, has always wanted to pay homage to the ‘barley wine’ style.
 Derek has been brewing wonderful beer since the 1960s. at Truman’s, Young’s and Fullers.
-Derek recently received the SIBA Lifetime Achievement award for brewing and was named Brewer’s Brewer of the year 2013.
+Derek received the SIBA Lifetime Achievement award for brewing and was named Brewer’s Brewer of the year 2013.